nagimov/helium-inventory-management/README.md

     + heat load is beam dependent: static load without beam, full load with beam
     + source operation and beam time is taken from schedule
     + liquid helium supply rate is controlled by maintaining liquid helium level in 4K pot
+        * when level in 4K pot hits the low setpoint, transfer begins at a specified transfer rate
+        * during the cooldown, transfer always happens at max withdrawal rate
     + when source is running, minimum amount of trickle flow is always maintained to keep the transfer line cold
         * this amount is such that LHe fully evaporates and becomes 100% saturated vapor after the transfer line
     + when ucn turns on, initial cooldown period takes place during a specified period of time with increased heat load